reidmorrison/us_address_service/README.md

 Since the Melissa Data C libraries cannot run on Mac or Windows, all development should be done within a docker container.

-Download and install docker if not already installed.
-Or use Colima:
+Download and install docker desktop if not already installed.
-    `brew install colima docker`

 Build development docker image